The cost of a cheek lift procedure varies according to the approach that is selected. Typically, pricing for a cheek lift starts at $16,999.

 All complications are managed and corrected as part of your procedure fee.

 Dr. Bell is one of Canada’s leading cosmetic plastic surgeons.
 He has performed over 5000 facelifts, blepharoplasty, rhinoplasty and cosmetic facial procedures.
 Dr. Bell has spent his 25 years of practice dedicated to cosmetic plastic surgery that preserves and enhances the beauty of a patient’s face and body through harmony in vision with aesthetically pleasing shape.
-He prides himself on delivering an excellent level experience for all clients.
+He prides himself on delivering an excellent level of experience for all clients.

 Open Cheek Lift